1. Overview

 }

 Here, we're first creating a thread pool by invoking newFixedThreadPool.
 Keep in mind that Executors.newFixedThread uses the DefaultThreadFactory class to create the worker threads.
 And DefaultThreadFactory doesn't assign an UncaughtExceptionHandler to new threads.
-After we initialize the thread pool, we're executing a Runnable task that throws a RuntimeException.
+After we initialize the thread pool, we're calling execute() with a Runnable task that throws a RuntimeException.

 A sample run shows: